tomviner/failure-seeking-missiles-talk/hypothesis.md

 <!-- -- class="fragment" -->

 Note: - 2 ints
-- `assume` provides feedback to the random input, guiding its
+- `assume` provides feedback to the random input, guiding it
 - (next)
 - I should know better than doubting Raymond Hettinger
 - But I can and will Property Test his tweets!

 ## How does it do it?
-- data strategies for interesting cases
+- data strategies aka probability distributions for interesting cases
 <!-- -- class="fragment" -->
 - guided feedback via assume
 <!-- -- class="fragment" -->